The Car Connection Mercedes-Benz AMG GT Overview

-The AMG GT is the second car built by the AMG brand completely on its own without a Mercedes-Benz production car as its basis and it's gunning straight at the Porsche 911.
+The AMG GT is the second car built by the AMG brand on its own without a Mercedes-Benz production car as its basis and it's gunning straight at the Porsche 911.

 For 2018, the Mercedes-Benz AMG GT adds to its roster a more powerful GT C coupe and the blisteringly fast GT R.

 MORE: Read our 2018 Mercedes-Benz AMG GT review

 The first AMG GT models arrived in 2015 for the 2016 model year.
 With similar proportions to the SLS, the AMG GT comes off as prettier, and one of the most attractive Mercedes designs in a long time.
 The interior adopts an aviation-influenced concept, with just enough buttons on the center console to control all of the car's mechanical systems—no need to dig through pages of menus, which is much appreciated in the heat of the moment.